Skip to main content

 Overview

-Kate Driscoll is an Assistant Professor in the Department of Romance Studies at Duke University.
-A multidisciplinary scholar of early modern Italy, Europe, and their global contacts and contexts, her research areas include literary and critical theory, women’s and gender studies, cultural and performance history, and musicology.
+Kate Driscoll is Assistant Professor of Italian in the Department of Romance Studies at Duke University.
+She works on early modern Italian literature, chivalric epic poetry, women's writing, gender studies, performance history, and opera studies.

-Her research has been supported by the Renaissance Society of America, American Council of Learned Societies, Andrew W. Mellon Foundation, Modern Language Association, UCLA Center for Medieval and Renaissance Studies, German Excellence Initiative, and the Gladys Krieble Delmas Foundation.
+Her research has been supported by the Ragusa Foundation for the Humanities, the American Philosophical Society, the Renaissance Society of America, the American Council of Learned Societies, the Andrew W. Mellon Foundation, the Modern Language Association, the UCLA Center for Medieval and Renaissance Studies, the German Excellence Initiative, and the Gladys Krieble Delmas Foundation.

 Current Appointments & Affiliations